jewelsofthought/neshama/site/posts/parashot/49-Ki_Teitzei_depth.md

 _When you go out to war upon your enemies . . . and capture from them captives (21:10)_

-Also from one's spiritual enemies one must "capture captives."
-Anything negative in man or in the world can be exploited for the good, if one can derive a lesson from it in the service of the Creator.
+Also from one's spiritual enemies one must "capture captives." <mark>Anything negative in man or in the world can be exploited for the good, if one can derive a lesson from it in the service of the Creator.</mark>

 (Rabbi Israel Baal Shem Tov)